-Despite a season starting bellow the expected, Spanish hotels in the main holiday destinations don’t lower prices.
+Despite a start of season below expectations, Spanish hotels in the main holiday destinations are not lowering prices.

 Turkey’s recovery this last year places it as a strong competitor for Spain.
-Its main attractive, sun and beach, and its considerably cheaper accommodation prices, are causing a bookings outflow by the traditional source markets in Europe: United Kingdom and Germany, that record increases of more than 80% for some areas of the Turkish coast.
+Its main attraction, sun and beach, and its considerably cheaper accommodation prices, are causing a bookings outflow by the traditional source markets in Europe: United Kingdom and Germany, that register increases of more than 80% for some areas of the Turkish coast.

-The growing concern of the Spanish hotel industry against the slow season starting and the low sales volume so far, has become these days the main debate topic of the Spanish coast destinations.
+The growing concern of the Spanish hotel industry towards the slow season start and the low sales volume so far, has become these days the main topic of debate of the Spanish coast destinations.

-An analysis elaborated by Mabrian Technologies through its Tourism Intelligence platform, analyzes the impact of this situation on the prices offered by Spanish hotels in the country’s main holiday destinations for the high season.
-For this, the prices of 2.130 hotels offered in OTAs have been monitored, for stays between June 15 and September 15 searched three months in advance.
+An analysis elaborated by Mabrian Technologies through its Tourism Intelligence platform, analyses the impact of this situation on the prices offered by Spanish hotels in the country’s main holiday destinations for the high season.
+For this, the prices of 2,130 hotels offered in OTAs have been monitored, for stays between 15th June and 15th September searched three months in advance.

-This platform registers and compares accommodation prices for a specific destination’s entire hotel plant, differentiating by categories and different advance sections in bookings (three months before, a month before, two weeks before, etc.).
-With this they manage to stablish a price temporal evolution in comparison to other destinations, and configure diversion alerts in order to help their clients react quickly to market changes.
-This information also crosses with the evolution of travel intention and searches for the destination, to enrich the analysis and support the pricing strategy and the RMS.
+This platform registers and compares accommodation prices for a specific destination’s hotels, differentiating by categories and different advance sections in bookings (three months before, a month before, two weeks before, etc.).
+By doing so, they manage to establish a temporal price evolution in comparison to other destinations, and configure diversion alerts in order to help their clients react quickly to market changes.
+This information is also compared to the evolution of travel intention and searches for the destination, to enrich the analysis and support the pricing strategy and the RMS.

-For the study, hotel prices have been taken for Costa Brava, costa Blanca, Balearic and Canary Islands, in front of Antalya and Marmaris, two of the most important coastal tourist areas of Turkey.
+For the study, hotel prices have been taken for Costa Brava, Costa Blanca, the Balearic and Canary Islands, in comparison with Antalya and Marmaris, two of the most important coastal tourist areas of Turkey.

 As it’s clearly shown in the graphical comparison, Turkish coast hotels offer significantly lower average prices, with differences that reach up to 73% in three stars category, compared to the prices offered in the Balearics.